-Due to the high demand for real estates in towns, buyers may end up purchasing units that do not meet the required standards as outlined in the building regulations.
+Due to the high demand for real estates in industrial towns, buyers may end up purchasing units that do not meet the required standards as outlined in the building regulations.
 These structures tend to collapse once occupied.
 As a result buyers will end up incurring huge financial loses which may take quite some time to recover.

 Bureaucratic By Laws

 Local authorities in towns tend to have many bureaucratic by laws relating to the purchase of real estates.
 Buyers end up spending a lot of funds in order to obtain the necessary documents.
 The process may take several days hence the buyer ends up spending a lot of time making a follow up.
 This denies people the opportunity to attend to other equally important issues at the appropriate time.

 High Chances Of Sudden Financial Loses